NLnetLabs/krill/doc/development/04_es_krill.md

 events from scratch i.e. without using snapshots.

 Therefore we decided to implement a hybrid model in Krill.
-The Krill `CertAuth` is still in charge of *almost* all changes, an in particular all *semantic* changes that users made.
+The Krill `CertAuth` is still in charge of *almost* all changes, and in particular all *semantic* changes that users made.
 But, the generation of Manifests and CRLs is offloaded to associated component `CaObjects` that just keeps the latest Manifest and CRL.
 It can re-sign these because it has access to a `KrillSigner` and it can get the public key identifier needed for signing from the `CertAuth`.